borneo-iot/borneoiot.com/content/en/about.md

 ![](/uploads/photos/home/hero.jpg)

-We offers cutting-edge, open-source, modular, and affordable hardware and software solutions for small manufacturers and hobbyists to create aquarium LEDs and other smart aquatic devices.
+We are building an open, modular, and affordable platform for smart aquarium equipment, designed to do for aquarium devices what Android does for smartphones: provide a common hardware and software platform so manufacturers can focus on product design while we handle the most time-consuming and costly parts, including electronics, firmware, and mobile apps.

 {{< /brick_title2 >}}

 {{< brick_wide >}}

-The idea for the Borneo IoT project came to life in 2021 because I couldn't afford a proper aquarium light, so I created my own.
+The idea for the Borneo IoT project started in 2021, when I could not afford a proper aquarium light and decided to build my own.

-As a software engineer who's into freshwater aquariums and knows a bit about electronics, this project is my trial-and-error journey and what I've learned from it.

-Hope you can find some fun in it too!
+As a software engineer who loves aquariums and has experience with electronics, I began experimenting, learning through trial and error, and sharing what I discovered.
+This personal project gradually evolved into a platform that others could use as a foundation for their products.

+Today, our mission is to provide small manufacturers and hobbyists with fully integrated hardware and software solutions that power aquarium lights and other smart aquatic devices.
+Our platform is designed to be easy to adopt, customizable, and cost effective, helping manufacturers bring smart products to market faster and with less risk.

+We welcome collaboration and contributions.
+Whether you are a manufacturer seeking a reliable foundation, a designer looking for flexible hardware options, or a hobbyist and developer eager to experiment, there are many ways to get involved.

+We hope you will find inspiration, tools, and maybe some fun here too.
+We invite partners and contributors to join us in building an open ecosystem that makes advanced smart aquarium technology accessible, customizable, and affordable for everyone.

 ---